Skip to main content

 Overview

 LPVcore contains state-of-the-art identification algorithms for several model structures.
-On this page, a brief overview is given of the classes and functions that can be used to perform identification.
-First, the classes representing model structures with identifiable parameters is given.
+On this page, a brief overview is given of the classes and functions, including the specific methods, that can be used to perform identification.
+First, the classes representing model structures with identifiable parameters are given.
 Then, The available algorithms and corresponding functions for the identification of these model structures are presented.
-Finalldfy, a table containing references to each algorithm is given.
+Finally, a table containing references to each algorithm is given.

 Model structures